cloudmesh-book/book-latex-2018/cloud-clusters/chapters/kubernetes-417/pi-kubernetes.md

-# Raspberry Pi Kubernetes Cluster
+# Raspberry Pi Kubernetes Cluster :o:

 This tutorial will guide the steps towards setting up a Kubernetes Pi cluster.
 The steps are: